Minatour123/TryHackMe_Writeups/WriteUp_aratus.md

 cd /opt/ansible
 /usr/bin/ansible-playbook /opt/ansible/playbooks/*.yaml
 ```
+We see in the script 3 file paths are mentioned.
 So now we just follow where the script leads us to see if there are any files we can modify or permissions we can play with.

 ```